 DB Monitoring: This is a powerful feature to measure the performance of each query contributing in a session execution.
-It provides complete monitoring of MSSQL queries with insights into SQL activity, wait statistics, databases, support services, Temp DB, and high availability.
-It enables a user to detect such queries, which are consuming more resources as compare to normal ones.
-Once identified, user can diagnose the issue and perform corrective measures.
+It provides complete monitoring of MSSQL queries with insights into SQL activity, wait for statistics, databases, support services, Temp DB, and high availability.
+It enables a user to detect such queries, which are consuming more resources as compared to normal ones.
+Once identified, the user can diagnose the issue and perform corrective measures.

 - Update Compare: To update the inputs provided for comparison.